WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 ## Graphics

+* `-caps_noclipplanes` - Makes CAPSLOCK toggle clip planes between on and off.
+Only works if GLMDEBUG is defined.

+* `-disablemaxvertexshaderconstanthints` - Maximum vertex shader constant hints is set to 256D and doesn't change.

 ### DirectX

 * `-disable_d3d9_hacks` - Disables d3d9 hacks.
 One hack it removes is the "CENT" hack that causes the flashlight pass to appear much brighter on NVidia drivers.